1-Year T-Bill Calculator (52-Week Treasury Bill Yield & Return Calculator)

 How often is the 1-year T-Bill auctioned?

-The 52-week T-Bill is auctioned every four weeks (monthly) by the U.S. Treasury — less frequently than shorter T-Bills.
-Check TreasuryDirect.gov for the upcoming auction schedule and results.
+The 1-year (52-week) T-Bill is auctioned every four weeks by the U.S. Treasury.
+This makes it less frequent than shorter-duration T-Bills.